AnanthC099/ARTR1.0-VkBuffer-main/01-Windows/03-Triangle/30_Resize_V3/ReadMe.txt

 Swapchain Images and Views
 Swapchain

-Recreate
+Recreate -> Size dependant resources (In initialize we do both size dependant and size independent resources.
+In case of size dependant resources indicatyed below, there is interdepenendency also.)
 Swapchain
 Swapchain Images and Views
 RenderPass

 PipelineLayout
 Pipeline

 Framebuffers

-CommandBuffers
+CommandBuffers (SwapchainImageCount lagto)
 buildCommandBuffer

-Prototype sequence as above in  resize
+Prototype sequence as above in resize()